zerospiel/docs/docs/admin-adopting-clusters.md

     > TIP:
     > Double-check that your credentials have sufficient permissions to create resources on the target infrastructure.

-3. Configure the Adopted Cluster Template
+3. Configure the management cluster kubeconfig

     Set the `KUBECONFIG` environment variable to the path of your management cluster's kubeconfig file so you can execute commands against the management cluster.